griddb/go_client/README.md

 1. After calling a method getting GridDB object, user must call DeleteClassName() function for each object.
    If possible, we recommend to use a defer of the DeleteClassName call like sample1.go.
 2. The current API might be changed in the next version. e.g. ContainerInfo()
-3. When you use GridDB V3.0 CE, please replace gridstore.h with gridstoreForV3.0.h on include/ folder and build sources.

 ## Community